 - Company name and registration number;

 - Business type and industry sector;

-- Name, address, job title, email address and telephone number(s) of all employees who engage with us or will engage with us.
+- Name, business address, job title, email address and telephone number(s) of all employees who may engage directly with us;

 If you are a supplier, we process the following:

 - Company name and registration number;